laconicman/RefreshTokenAuthMiddleware/readme.md

 }

 let client = OuterClient(credentials: .init())
 // Authorization is fully automatic by now.
-But if we do sign in there will be no extra re-auth request.
+But if we do sign in there should be no extra re-auth request.
 // let authorizationResponse = try await client?.client.signIn(credentials: .init())
 // print(authorizationResponse ??
 "No auth response")
 let adminUsersResponse = try await client?.listGoods(body: .json(.init(limit: 10, offset: 0, page: 1, filter: "", order: .init(id: "asc"))))